Gallstones and alcohol abuse are the main causes of acute pancreatitis.

 A pancreatic pseudocyst is a collection of fluid containing pancreatic enzymes that forms in and around the pancreas.
 The pseudocyst goes away spontaneously in some people.
 In other people, the pseudocyst does not go away and can become infected.

 Necrotizing pancreatitis may occur in severe acute pancreatitis.
-In necrotizing pancreatitis, parts of the pancreas may die and body fluid may escape into the abdominal cavity, which decreases blood volume and results in a large drop in blood pressure, possibly causing shock and organ failure.
+In necrotizing pancreatitis, parts of the pancreas may die and body fluid may escape into the abdominal cavity, which decreases blood volume and results in a large drop in blood pressure, possibly causing shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more and organ failure.
 Severe acute pancreatitis can be life threatening.

 Infection of an inflamed pancreas is a risk, particularly in people who have necrotizing pancreatitis.
 Sometimes, a doctor suspects an infection when a person's condition worsens and a fever develops, especially if this happens after the person's first symptoms started to subside.

-Organ failure can occur in acute pancreatitis because damage to the pancreas may permit activated enzymes and toxins such as cytokines to enter the bloodstream and cause low blood pressure and damage to other organs such as the lungs and kidneys.
+Organ failure can occur in acute pancreatitis because damage to the pancreas may permit activated enzymes and toxins such as cytokines Cytokines One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more to enter the bloodstream and cause low blood pressure and damage to other organs such as the lungs and kidneys.
 This damage can cause some people who have acute pancreatitis to develop failure of other organs, including the kidneys, lungs, or heart, and this failure can lead to death.

 Characteristic abdominal pain leads a doctor to suspect acute pancreatitis, especially in a person who has gallbladder disease or who drinks a lot of alcohol.
-During the examination, a doctor often notes that the abdomen is tender and the abdominal wall muscles may be rigid.
+During the examination, a doctor often notes that the abdomen is tender and the abdominal wall muscles occasionally are rigid.
 When listening to the abdomen with a stethoscope, a doctor may hear few or no bowel (intestinal) sounds.

 No single blood test proves the diagnosis of acute pancreatitis, but certain tests suggest it.
 Blood levels of two enzymes produced by the pancreas—amylase and lipase—usually increase on the first day of the illness but return to normal in 3 to 7 days.
 If the person has had other flare-ups (bouts or attacks) of pancreatitis, however, the levels of these enzymes may not increase significantly, because so much of the pancreas may have been destroyed that too few cells are left to release the enzymes.